 |Norming||The group and the differences amongst its members are now recognised and appreciated||Diversity is understood as an asset that can contribute to overall task achievement|

 |Performing||Members work on ‘what needs to be done’, without preciousness or a jobsworth mind-set||Group energy is now devoted to outcome achievement and solutions to the various problems presented by the subtasks appear|

-What this model suggests is that your team, by using our working in groups tips and allocating team roles, has probably achieved the 'forming' stage of team development.
-Unexpected disagreements might appear now, often about the ‘balance’ or ‘fairness’ of initial agreed allocations, or perhaps doubts are being expressed about other team members’ commitment.
-You are in the 'storming' stage.
+Your team, by using our working in groups advice and allocating team roles, have probably reached the 'forming' stage of team development.
+Unexpected disagreements may start appearing now.
+These could relate to the balance or fairness of allocated work, regardless of what has been agreed previously, or doubts about other team members’ commitment.
+You are now in the 'storming' stage.

-Storming is evidence that some, or all, of your team members are outside their comfort zone.
+Storming is evidence that some or all of your team members are outside their comfort zone.
 This can leave individuals feeling vulnerable.
-It is easy to go ‘on the attack’ or withdraw situation situations like this.
+It's easy to act defensive or withdraw when we feel exposed.
 To help manage this storming stage, revisit the ‘allowable’ weaknesses in Belbin’s Team roles model.
-Any team, whether it is sending an interplanetary probe to Jupiter, introducing a new corporate logo, or implementing improved health-care protocols, will have many weaknesses yet achieve fantastic and significant things.

-Using the team from starting to understand team strengths as an example, a SWOT analysis could look like this:
+A SWOT analysis using the team from starting to understand team strengths could look like: